JasonPollman/ProtoLib/ReadMe.md

    .lib.size()          // -> 2
 ```

+*Any handle attached to Object.prototype by ProtoLib is both configurable and writable.*

-**Do not use *new* with ProtoLib**
+#### Do not use *new* with ProtoLib
+**Use ProtoLib's static function: *ProtoLib.get*.**
-ProtoLib has a static function: *ProtoLib.get*.
-It should be used to prevent instantiating new *ProtoLib* instances across files.
+It should be used to prevent the instantiation new *ProtoLib* instances across files.
 By using *ProtoLib.get* you can retrieve the same instance of the library across namespaces.

 ```js
 // Bad, don't do it.